 1/ The movie " Anne de Bretagne " - Room 2 2/ Magic wall about the edict of Nantes - Salle 3 3/ Nantes in 1645, Cornelis Danckerts - Room 4 4/ The Castle in 3D - Room 7 5/ Ships entering Saint-Nazaire - Room 10 © David Gallard / LVAN Sound installation on the Deurbroucq paintings - Room 11 This sound installation allows visitors to enter the paintings' visual space, understand their compositions, and analyze the details informing us both about the desire of the couple who commissioned them, and the reality of the times.
 Modelling of La Marie-Séraphique - Room 13 The Nantes slave trade ship, La Marie-Séraphique, has been modelled and its journey from Nantes to the West African coast and West Indies animated in order to understand what happened during the months-long voyage, and at the marketplace, when slaves were finally sold.
 Virtual Reconstruction of Nantes 1757 - Room 17 Visitors can wander through 11 districts of the city in 1757, taking the time they desire to absorb all the transformations in the urban landscape.
 As a means of comparison, a video shows the urban landscape and buildings as they are today.
 La cale de la machine au 19e siècle ("The machine hold in the 19th century")- Room 20 This painting by François Sablet offers a snapshot of early 19th century daily life in the port, by Quai de la Fosse: people working at their trade, floating boats, and the exchange of goods.
-This painting captures the port - a place of work, trade and socializing - and offers a wealth of information about Nantes society at the time.
 Lasting roughly 4 minutes, an animated film ends on trade with China.
 The video highlights details from the painting that are invisible to the naked eye!
-Nantes en 1900 ("Nantes in 1900") - Room 21 In 1900, for the Universal Exhibition in Paris, the Chamber of Commerce commissioned a model of Nantes' port exhibited in Room 21 to show the qualities and dynamism of the city's maritime sector.
+Nantes en 1900 ("Nantes in 1900") - Room 21 In 1900, for the Universal Exhibition in Paris, the Chamber of Commerce commissioned a model of Nantes' port to show the qualities and dynamism of the city's maritime sector.
 The museum decided to make better scientific and museographical use of the model by creating a multi-touch, multiuser device which allows people to explore and understand the relief map.
 Won the 2016 "Territoires innovants" prize awarded by the group Interconnectés!